 My longest friendship has been since about 2006.
 D and I have traveled to Busch Gardens, Asheboro Zoo in North Carolina about once a year.
 We have been on several beach trips with family and other friends.
 We flew to Boulder, Colorado once, where we ate at a Moroccan restaurant and attended a Fall Festival.
 We love funny movies and have been known to act unbelievably goofy.

 We three share a lot of the same life experiences.
 Both of these friends are night shift nurses in the same hospital system I worked for.
 I am a retired night shift nurse now but can commiserate with their night shift experiences.
 We are now single.(One just lost her husband a year or more ago, (I lost mine in 2009.)
 The other is long divorced.
 We all have adult children.
-Both friends are close to 10 years younger than I am but we all can act like kids and cut up.
-We always have a lot of fun.
+Both friends are close to 10 years younger than I am but we all can act like big kids and cut up.
+We always have a lot of fun together.

 We respect each others’ wisdom and experiences and can give and accept advice from each other.
 An honest and open relationship enables us to tell each other how we really feel about a problem.